bhaawnaBM/codeceptjsDemo/README.md

 ## Configuration

-1. Navigate to `codecept.conf.js` config file and ensure Playwright helper is enabled.
+1. You would see `codecept.conf.js` config file where you would see the following information that can be changes as per the requirement.

  ```
  helpers: {